How Long Is the GRE?—And Other Timing Questions

 The GRE pattern focuses on the test taker’s critical and abstract thinking, in addition to their problem-solving skills.
 There is a mix of easy, medium, and difficult questions throughout the exam.

 The GRE subject test exam pattern depends on the field of study the test is measuring.
-Each GRE subject test lasts 3 hours and 30 minutes.
+While the Mathematics test lasts 2 hours and 50 minutes, the duration of the Physics and Psychology tests are 2 hours.

 The number of questions varies depending on the subject of the GRE subject test.

-In order to perform well in the GRE, managing your timing is extremely important.
+In order to perform well in the GRE, managing your time is extremely important.

 When it comes to the structure and format of the exam, remember: